IvanIsCoding/hands-on-pyo3/slides/slides.md

 The initial draft of the repository was the output of `maturin new`.

+`maturin develop` installs the extension locally for development.

+`maturin build` is used to package a wheel.

 ## Manifest files

 These are the two files from `maturin new`, edited by me.